-The Company estimates capital expenditures for the year 2012 to amount to P650 million for the construction of Tower 2 of our condominium project, real estate development and upgrade of the broadband infrastructure.
+The Company estimates capital expenditures for the year 2012 to amount to P650 million for the construction of Tower 2 of our condominium project and real estate development.
 The purchase and/or construction of these capital expenditures will be financed primarily through the funds of the Company.